MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/SecureBootAndBitLocker.md

 ### Generating Necessary Lockdown Packages
 First, download the [DeviceLockDown Script](https://github.com/ms-iot/security/tree/master/TurnkeySecurity) package, which contains all of the additional tools and scripts required for configuring and locking down devices

+> [!NOTE]
-**Note:** The _settings.xml_ file contained in this package will allow you to configure various options.
+> The _settings.xml_ file contained in this package will allow you to configure various options.
 Here, you can specify which keys to use for Secure Boot, specify a certificate for BitLocker data recovery as well as generate and specify signing keys for user-mode and kernel-mode applications and drivers.
 In order to assist with testing during the initial development cycle, Microsoft has provided pre-generated keys and certificates where appropriate.
 This implies that Microsoft Test, Development and Pre-Release binaries are considered trusted.
 During final product creation and image generation, be sure to remove these certifcates to ensure a fully locked down device.

 1. Start an Administrative PowerShell (PS) console on your Windows 10 PC and navigate to the location of the downloaded script.